jarobyte91/post_ocr_correction/README.md

 To reproduce the results from the paper

     pip install -r requirements.txt
+    cd notebooks

-To download the Python package
+To install the Python package

     pip install post_ocr_correction